OXID-eSales/paypal-checkout-documentation/configuration.rst

     You go back to your OXID eShop.

-    The webhook is created.

     The client ID and the webhook ID are displayed (:ref:`oxdajr05`, items 1, 2).

     .. _oxdajr05:

     .. figure:: /media/screenshots/oxdajr05.png
-       :alt: Webhook created
+       :alt: Client ID/secret and webhook ID created
        :width: 650
+       :class: with-shadow

-       Fig.: Webhook created
+       Fig.: Client ID/secret and webhook ID created

     .. _activation-creditcard:

 #.
-If you want to use the payment methods Pay upon Invoice or credit card, under :guilabel:`Activation for special payment methods has taken place` (:ref:`oxdajr05`, item 3), check whether the activation has been done.
+If you want to use the payment methods Pay upon Invoice or credit card, under :guilabel:`Activation for special payment methods has taken place` (:ref:`oxdajr05`, item 5), check whether the activation has been done.

    .. hint::